Wills, Trusts & Probate

 Can I change or revoke my healthcare directive?

-Does having a healthcare directive affect my ability to receive medical care?
+Does having a healthcare directive limit my access to medical care?

-Can I include preferences about organ donation in my healthcare directive?
+Can I include organ donation in my healthcare directive?

 How often should I review my healthcare directive?